Eiler Larsen: Legacy

-Around Christmastime in 1963, a 45-rpm record called "The Greeter" was released on OBO records.
-Composed by local artist Paul Blaine Henrie, the Bossa Nova song was sung by Rochelle Battat and featured Eiler Larsen shouting his catchphrases.
+Around Christmastime in 1963, a 45-rpm record called "The Greeter" was released on OBO Records.
+Composed by local artist Paul Blaine Henrie, the bossa nova song was sung by Rochelle Battat and featured Eiler Larsen shouting his catchphrases.

 In honor of Larsen's contributions to the library, the City of Laguna Beach designated the short drive beside the city library as Eiler Larsen Lane.

 Greeter tradition

-Although Larsen was the most famous town greeter in Laguna Beach, the unofficial role dates back to Old Joe Lucas in the 1880s.
-Lucas was an elderly Portuguese fisherman who had shipwrecked off the Laguna coast.
+Larsen was the best known town greeter in Laguna Beach, an unofficial role dating back to Old Joe Lucas in the 1880s.
+Lucas was an elderly Portuguese fisherman who had been shipwrecked.
 The long-haired white-bearded Lucas, who spoke little English except for swear words and carried a trident, took up the habit of welcoming the thrice-weekly arrivals and departures of the stage coach from El Toro, California.
 The community supported Lucas with a monthly stipend of $8.
 He died in 1908.